Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Interaction Matrices and Structure Factors

 In the 3-site unit cell, the Fourier transformed adjacency matrices have the form

 where $\mu,\nu$ are sublattice indices and we define

-The negative sign in front of $A_{\mu\nu}^{(2a)}(\bq)$ is required because in the 3-site unit cell a positive $J_{2a}$ prefers anti-ferromagnetic alignment of chains.
+The negative sign in front of $A_{\mu\nu}^{(2a)}(\bq)$ is included in \cref{eq:SM_A_mats_3site_UC} because in the unit cell of 3-sites, a positive $J_{2a}$ prefers the antiferromagnetic alignment of the chains.
+With this choice, \cref{eq:SCGA_Hamiltonian} is the same Hamiltonian for either basis choice.
 In the 6-site unit cell the adjacency matrices are given by

-For the purpose of counting the zero-energy locus of the interaction matrix (after shifting its minimum eigenvalue to zero), as reported in the last column of \cref{tab:summary_degeneracies}, one should always use the primitive (3-site) unit cell.
-The enlarged conventional unit cell yields band folding which multiplies the number of bands.
+For the purpose of counting the zero-energy locus of the interaction matrix (after shifting its minimum eigenvalue to zero), as reported in the last column of \cref{tab:summary_degeneracies}, one should always use the primitive 3-site unit cell, since the bands of the enlarged conventional unit cells yields are folded versions of the primitive bands.

-\section{Self-Consistent Gaussian Approximation}
+\mysubsection{Self-Consistent Gaussian Approximation}

 The self-consistent Gaussian approximation (SCGA)~\cite{garaninClassicalSpinLiquid1999} is a simple soft-spin approximation which works well for computing correlation functions so long as the system remains paramagnetic, in particular for spin liquids.
 This method replaces the hard spin length constraint $\vert S_i^z \vert = 1$ with a soft one, meaning that the $S_i^z$ are treated as real-valued variables which vary continuously, with the spin length enforced on average.
 Given a bilinear spin Hamiltonian